OneYellowLemon/MyActivityPlanner/README.md

 **When**: The user enters an invalid user ID

-**Then**: An error message is shown stating "This user does not exist!"
+**Then**: An error message is shown stating the requested user does not exist

 ---